 Clearly articulating your guiding principles and values to your staff will help them focus on what’s important, and waste less time on what’s not.
-You can build a good reputation as a leader if you’re decisive and empathetic at the same time.
+You can build a good reputation as a leader if you’re decisive while being empathetic to differing viewpoints at the same time.

 Wisely knowing when to take action or when to choose to bide your time is what will set you apart from others.

 6. Strengthen Decision-Making and Avoid Micromanagement

 Micromanagement is looking at the way someone functions in their job under a microscope.
 You may think it’s helpful, but it’s not.

 It might be difficult to see someone make mistakes and refrain from butting in and changing the course of action, but however difficult, it’s crucial you allow them autonomy.

 Once your team grows, you won’t have the capacity to keep such close eyes on your team anyway.
 Micromanagement damages your employee’s trust, makes you lose track of the bigger picture, and often increases the employee turnover rate.